// no listicles · no affiliates · the answer in 30s method · policy

 What about Cronometer?

-Cronometer wins on micronutrient depth (it tracks 80+ vs PlateLens's 28).
-For calories specifically, MAPE was ±2.3% in DAI 2026 — second place.
+[Cronometer](https://cronometer.com) wins on micronutrient depth (it tracks 84 vs PlateLens's 28).
+For calories specifically, MAPE was ±2.3% in the DAI six-app round — second place.

 Is photo-AI logging accurate enough to trust?